-Who knows the power of your anger?
-Even according to your fear, so it your wrath.
-So teach us to number our days, that we may apply our hearts unto wisdom. (verses 11-12)
+Psalm 90:11-12 Who knows the power of Your anger?
+For as the fear of You, so is Your wrath.
+So teach us to number our days, that we may gain a heart of wisdom.

-What I want to do in the remainder of this sermon is to arrange some broad areas that I've given in this sermon and in previous sermons in this series, in a more specific 1, 2, 3, order, because that's what Moses said.
+What I want to do in the remainder of this sermon is to arrange some broad areas that I have given in this sermon and in previous sermons in this series, in a more specific 1, 2, 3 order, because that is what Moses said.
 He said, "Help us to put things in order."
 I will touch on each one of these points briefly, and as a disclaimer, I am not saying that this list is the last word.
 You and others might put things in a different order.
 But if I could say what the main point is in the calendar series, it is number one on my list right here.

 Faith is of supreme importance in all of life, because it is faith where it all begins in terms of practical application.
 God's way is no good at all to anybody if it is not applied, and nobody will apply it unless they believe Him.

 Turn to Hebrews 11, just to touch on something that should be well understood by this time.

 Hebrews 11:1 Now faith is the substance of things hoped for, the evidence of things not seen.